• Home

 Expert Baking Tips

-• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders gives the cake its dark hue.
-If you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
+• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cake its dark hue.
+If you only have one type on hand, use natural unsweetened or dutch...just know the color will not be as dark as mine.
 Do not use dark alone; it will make your cake and frosting too dry and bitter.
+Also use packed cups like with the flour.

-• Smooth the Batter- Many gluten free batters have a way of staying exactly as they are placed, when baked.
-When the batter is in the cake pans, gently smooth the tops with a butter knife prior to baking.
+• Smooth the Batter- When the batter is in the cake pans, gently smooth the tops with a butter knife prior to baking.

 • Make the Frosting the Day Before- You don’t have to do this the day before, but it definitely makes assembling the cake a much quicker process.
 Store the frosting in a bowl covered with plastic wrap in the fridge.
 When ready to use, let it come to room temperature and rewhip to regain the creamy texture.